lethalskillzz/Mimix-Client/README.md

-# Mimix
+# Mimix(Client)
-A social network app with plugin features
+A social network app with plugin features based on the Android SDK (Eclipse).